gitcrusher/Cpp_codes/pointers/README.md

 3. you can do all the variable arthematic expression on pointer but you cannt do the same onto arrays ---->> ptr++; //valid arr++; //Invalid

+ 4. Arrya variables are suppposed to give the address of first elements cause arrays are supposed to be a random access (RANDOM ACCESS)